 The use and application of IoT within the context of smart vehicle production is not without its challenges.
 The first is an ethical one concerning personal data and privacy.
 The second concerns engineering: how does one build the technology required for cars to be fully safe and autonomous?
 Our research demonstrates that a key solution is innovation not just on a technological level, but a structural level: traditional R&D models will have to be overhauled completely.
 Moreover, we expect to see an emergence in collaborative approach between different, highly specialised firms.

 To illustrate this trend, we observed the solutional models developed by Huawei.
 Huawei edges ahead of the competition in each of the smart vehicle pillars (AI, smart manufacturing and IoT) with an innovative ‘platform + ecosystem’ development strategy, on which it is building an industry ecosystem based on partnerships between specialised tech and engineering firms.
 It is the success of these partnerships, and the network of information created through IoT, that will determine the course and progress of smart vehicle development.
+Just like Huawei, every vehicle’s goal is to provide comfort and convenience to humans.
+Traditional cars, modernized models, and even Cheap van deals from automotive rental companies share the same goal.

 In a world where everything is connected, smart vehicles will not only facilitate the experience of driving for consumers but allow physical and digital experiences to exist in symbiosis, using AI and IoT to drive us into a world of automated harmony.